-The Egyptian mau is the only naturally-occurring spotted breed of domestic cat.
-The name mau literally means "cat" in Egyptian.
-Learn more about this striking and dignified cat that resembles the cats worshipped by the ancient Egyptians.
+The Egyptian mau is the fastest and only naturally occurring spotted breed of domestic cat.
+In Egyptian, the word mau means "cat."
+This striking and dignified cat resembles the cats worshipped by the ancient Egyptians.
 This intelligent breed generally gets along well with other cats and is considered a good choice as a friendly and loyal addition for homes with children.

-- Coat and Color: Medium-length coat with a fine texture.
-Spotted coat in silver, bronze, or smoke with random spots produced by color only on the tips of the hairs.
+Coat Color: Spotted coat in silver, bronze, or smoke with random spots produced by color only on the tips of the hairs

 Characteristics of the Egyptian Mau